lakesareadesign/multi.pass/content/plugins/leads/readme.txt

 17. Here’s a better look at our new lead notification email sent to administrators.

 == Changelog ==

+= 3.2.2 =
+* Adding sanitations for better security.

 = 3.2.1 =
 * Adding methods to Inbound_Events shared class